Palliative Care for Dogs and Cats: Providing Comfort in Their Final Chapter

 Deciding when to say goodbye is one of the hardest choices a pet owner will face.
 Factors to consider include:

-Quality of Life Assessments: Tools like the HHHHHMM Scale (Hurt, Hunger, Hydration, Hygiene, Happiness, Mobility, More Good Days Than Bad) can guide your decision.
+Quality of Life Assessments: Tools like the HHHHHMM Scale (Hurt, Hunger, Hydration, Hygiene, Happiness, Mobility, More Good Days Than Bad) can help guide your decision, but these tools can be limiting, so reach out to Love & Toe Beans for support, a Quality of Life Consultation or visit our blog for more resources.

 Veterinary Guidance: Your vet can provide an objective assessment of your pet’s condition.

-Emotional Support: Lean on friends, family, or pet loss support groups during this challenging time.
+Emotional Support: Reach out to us at Love & Toe Beans for support and guidance, lean on friends, family, or pet loss support groups during this challenging time.

 The Role of a Palliative Care Team

-Veterinary professionals, including nurses and specialists, can work with you to provide:
+Veterinary professionals, including vets, nurses and specialists, can work with you to provide:

 Access to therapies like acupuncture or hydrotherapy.